 Divorce and Chapter 13

-You want do do a divorce and Chapter 13 bankruptcy.
-Perhaps you don’t qualify for Chapter 7, or, perhaps you’ve learned on this site that there are significant dangers and limitations on divorce and Chapter 7.
-Despite what you may read on the internet, divorce and ch13 often work very well together.
-You’ll need an experienced and certified bankruptcy attorney to guide you, but this website provides a good understanding of the basic issues involving divorce and Chapter 13.
+Despite what you may read on the internet, divorce and Chapter 13 bankruptcy often work very well together.
+You’ll need an experienced and certified Chapter 13 bankruptcy attorney to guide you, but we can give you a basic understanding of general issues involving divorce and Chapter 13.

 Looking for More Articles on Bankruptcy?